hexwreaker/AMSI-SU-CTF-SCP2024-challenges/readme.md

 # AMSI CTF #1 : challenges of hexwreaker
-Challenges that I've made for the « AMSI CTF #1 : Fondation SCP» in 30 November.
+Challenges that I've made for the « AMSI CTF #1 : Fondation SCP» in 30 November 2024.

 # Challenges
 1. [Introduction](./01_introduction/)